A representation of the code and resources stored in a bundle directory on disk.

 Locating Resources in a Bundle

-NSBundle object to obtain the location of specific resources inside the bundle.
+NSBundle objects to obtain the location of specific resources inside the bundle.
 When looking for resources, you provide the name of the resource and its type at a minimum.
 For resources in a specific subdirectory, you can also specify that directory.
 After locating the resource, the bundle routines return a path string or URL that you can use to open the file.

 Bundle objects follow a specific search pattern when looking for resources on disk.
 Global resources—that is, resources not in a language-specific